Bún Chả Recipe

 Once done grilling, transfer the pork and meatballs to a clean pot and cover it with a lid or aluminum foil.

-Step 6: Make The Dipping Sauce
+Step 6: Make the Dipping Sauce

-Combine 13.5 tablespoons of warm water with 10 tablespoons of fish sauce and 3.5 ounces of sugar.
 Stir well, then add garlic, chili pepper, and juice of 1 or ½ a lime.
 Do a taste test and adjust the spices to your liking.

 Combine Dipping Sauce

-In addition, you can also serve your Bun Cha with Vietnamese traditional dipping sauce (Nuoc Cham).
+In addition, you can also serve your bún chả with Vietnamese traditional dipping sauce (Nuoc Cham).
 Making this dip requires a bit more work, though.

-Step 7: Finish Making The Pickles
+Step 7: Finish Making the Pickles

 Put on a pair of food prep gloves.
 Squeeze the pickled vegetables to remove the excess liquid.
 Then, pour the vinegar and sugar dressing over the veggies.